BurnyCoder/auto-picbreeder/README.md

 Key features:
 - **Interactive Evolution**: Select images you like to guide the evolution process
-- **AI-Assisted Selection**: Optional GPT-5-Nano integration to automatically select the most visually interesting mutations
+- **AI-Assisted Selection**: Optional LLM integration to automatically select the most visually interesting mutations
 - **Collaborative**: Build upon images evolved by other users
 - **Infinite Resolution**: Images are stored as mathematical objects, making them publication quality
 - **Complexification**: Through NEAT, images can become more complex over generations